 It’s no exaggeration to say Karen is terrified of dating.
 Isolation from most social activities is her safe place.
 And, although she’s in recovery from her CPTSD, Karen doesn’t trust her taste in men.
 Like the bear analogy, the chances are slim that you will feel eager and safe heading to the woods if there’s the possibility a similar attack could occur.
 In some cases, the first date jitters are so triggering, Karen doesn’t show up, or she cancels at the last minute.

 Karen experienced a panic attack in the parking lot before walking into the restaurant for her last first date.
-She used some breathing techniques to calm her nervous system.
 Her therapist suggested arriving early and meditating for a few minutes in the car.
 This extra time helped her settle into the experience.
 Karen also chose the date location, meaning she had a little more control over her anxiety.
 She picked a place where she felt safe and comfortable.

 After a nice evening, her date didn’t call or text the next day or the day after.
 He enjoyed himself with Karen, but work distracted him.
 He didn’t think much of taking two or three days to reach out.